rackerlabs/rackspace-how-to/content/intro-to-databases/intro-to-databases-faq.md

 #### What is included with Managed Database Services?

 Managed Database Services offers varying levels of support.
-The level of support that is included will depend on your SLA.
+The level of support that is included depends on your SLA.

-The Support team can be reach out via phone, chat, and online support ticket.
-The team will maintain the availability and security of the database as per the SLA.
+The Managed Databases team maintains the availability and security of your database in accordance with your SLA.
 Based on the SLA, we regularly back up your database and also perform required patches at regular intervals.
 The Managed Operations team proactively monitors and responds to alerts.

+#### How do I contact the Managed Operations team?

+You can contact the Managed Operations team by submitting a ticket or chat request through the [Cloud Control Panel](https://mycloud.rackspace.com/), or by calling 1 800 961 4454.